eonist/eonist.github.io/_posts/2019-01-06-modular-programming.md

 - Develop more efficiently using XCPlaygrounds as a project cannot be imported to the XCPlaygrounds but a framework can.
 A perfect use case is for developing UIComponents.
 With Playgrounds there is almost an instant build of the view.
 - Every framework contains its unit tests so it can be run in isolation from the rest of the app.
 - Developers can work more async, isolated on their own tasks without disturbing progress of the main project
+- Modules can live isolated while other modules move on by using legacy versions of  dependiencies
 - Access control (limit with the internal accessor, only ake public methods that can be accessed from outside) Nails monolith vs modular: [https://gist.github.com/joepie91/7f03a733a3a72d2396d6](https://gist.github.com/joepie91/7f03a733a3a72d2396d6)